TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 Highlight and copy the output, which starts with `ssh-ed25519` and ends with your email address.

+**Note:** Exclude your email address.
+Only copy from 'ssh-ed25519' upto before your email address.
+If your email address is included the GitHub might show "invalid ssh key".

 Now, go back to GitHub in your browser window and paste the key you copied into the key field.
 Keep the key type as `Authentication Key` and then, click `Add SSH key`.
 You're done!
 You've successfully added your SSH key!

 #### Step 2.5 Testing your key